trinodb/trino/docs/src/main/sphinx/connector/googlesheets.rst

 The key file needs to be available on the Trino coordinator and workers.
 Set the ``gsheets.credentials-path`` configuration property to point to this file.
 The exact name of the file does not matter -- it can be named anything.

+Alternatively, set the ``gsheets.credentials-key`` configuration property.
+It should contain the contents of the JSON file, encoded using base64.

 Metadata sheet
 --------------